CERIT-SC/ZenPacks.CERIT_SC.Qsan/README.md

 ## About

-This is a [Zenoss](http://www.zenoss.com) extension (ZenPack) which allows to monitor Qsan storage arrays.
+This is a [Zenoss](http://www.zenoss.com) monitoring system extension (ZenPack) which allows to monitor Qsan storage arrays.

 ## Installation